Monash Editorial Style Guide

 Publishing to the web

-If you're building or maintaining a Monash webpage or website, consult our Web Style Guide.
+If you're building or maintaining a Monash webpage or website, consult our Digital Toolkit (Monash only).
 It has lots of information about layout, navigation, images and multimedia, and looking after your online presence.

 If you're running or want to run a marketing campaign, seek advice from our central marketing team.